Risks to consider

 The low credit risk does not mean your investment is totally danger-free.
 Risks that you must understand before investing in any financial product (including interest-earning or debt securities) include credit (repayment) risk, interest rate risk and liquidity (ability to sell before maturity) risk.

 Make sure you read the information statements and term sheets produced by the Australian Government and review your understanding by doing ASX's free online course on Exchange-traded AGBs.
-ASX has also produced a helpful booklet 'Understanding bonds', which covers government and corporate bonds.
+ASX has also produced a new helpful booklet 'Understanding bonds', which covers government and corporate bonds.

 Interest rate risk